 Structure excavation will be paid for under the Section 206 Pay Item Structure Excavation.
 Structure backfill will be paid for under the Section 206 Pay Item Structure Backfill (Class 1).
-Soil reinforcement will be paid for under the Section 206 Pay Item Mechanical Reinforcement of Soil.
-Geomembrane will be paid for under the Section 420 Pay Item Geomembrane.
+Soil reinforcement will be paid for under the Section 206 Pay Item Geomembrane will be paid for under the Section 420 Pay Item Geomembrane.